 For mobile devices, we have outlined the pros and cons of Google AMP (Accelerated Mobile Pages) for you here: Google AMP

 Need More Help?

-If you would like us to search for ways to improve performance beyond the information we can give you there, we can provide that service via a custom support package under the conditions outlined here: Custom Support
+If you would like us to search for ways to improve performance beyond the information in our help documents, we can provide that service via custom support packages under the conditions outlined here: Custom Support